mohatt/gatsby-plugin-advanced-pages/README.md

 export default BlogTemplate
 ```
-Now assuming you have 12 blog posts, the plugin will create the following pages:
+Now assuming you have 12 blog posts (stored as Markdown files), the plugin will create the following pages:
  - /blog
  - blog/page/2
  - blog/page/3